developerforce/emote-widget/README.md

 ## 📝 License

 This project is licensed under the Creative Commons Zero v1.0 License.
-See the [LICENSE.md](LICENSE.md) file for details.
+See the [LICENSE](LICENSE) file for details.